donbr/datahub-pkm-rag-evals/rag-chunking-strategies.md

-# **Building and Evaluating Retrieval-Augmented Generation Pipelines: A Practical Walkthrough**
+# Building and Evaluating RAG Pipelines

 ## **Part 1: Introduction \- Setting the Stage for Advanced RAG**